ktorio/ktor-documentation/topics/openapi-spec-generation.md

 This functionality is available via the Ktor Gradle plugin and can be combined with the [OpenAPI](server-openapi.md) and [SwaggerUI](server-swagger-ui.md) plugins to serve interactive API documentation.

 > The OpenAPI Gradle extension requires Kotlin 2.2.20.
-Using earlier versions may result in compilation
+Using other versions may result in compilation
 > errors.
 >
 {style="note"}